 Developing critical skills for children through co-curricular activities

 The Covid-19 pandemic has hit the education sector hard.
 Learning institutions in Kenya were closed for a long period, locking millions of children out of classrooms.
-When schools reopened, the government suspended all extra-curricular activities such as sports, drama, and music in a bid to curb the spread of the virus among learners.
+When schools reopened, the government suspended all co-curricular activities such as sports, drama, and music in a bid to curb the spread of the virus among learners.

-While education providers are now rightly investing in academic catch-up to mitigate the long-term costs of learning loss during the pandemic, it is also important to invest in co-curricular programmes that develop the most critical “21st century skills” children need to thrive both in and outside of the school setting.
+While education providers are now rightly investing in academic catch-up to mitigate the long-term costs of learning loss during the pandemic, it is also important to invest in co-curricular activities and programmes that develop the most critical “21st century skills” children need to thrive both in and outside of the school setting.

 Children need more than glittering grades to make a successful transition to adulthood.
 Increasing access to co-curricular activities drives positive outcomes for children and young people and should be a core component of the education recovery.

 The skills fall in different categories, ranging from foundational literacies, competencies, and character qualities.

 There is robust evidence linking co-curricular activities to improved educational outcomes, physical and mental health.

 Bridge Kenya has been serving some of Kenya’s most underserved communities for well over a decade.
 The institution runs a co-curricular programme that is designed to complement the daily academic programming and meet the parent-stated social-emotional development of children.

 The programme develops skills such as problem solving, equipping children with the ability to identify, analyse, and formulate responses and solutions.
 It also imparts pupils with creativity skills, for them to imagine and devise new, innovative ways of addressing problems and synthesising knowledge.